viltgroup/docker-selenium-grid-extras/README.md

 ## Known Issues:

-- Fullscreen doesn't work with Xvfb on Google Chrome (https://github.com/seleniumhq/selenium-google-code-issue-archive/issues/6775)
+- ~~Fullscreen doesn't work with Xvfb on Google Chrome~~ (https://github.com/seleniumhq/selenium-google-code-issue-archive/issues/6775) (Fixed by using fluxbox)